Wander Franco Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.3 K/9, the seventh-best in MLB.
+- The Blue Jays pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Blue Jays have the 11th-ranked team ERA among all MLB pitching staffs (3.98).
+- The Blue Jays have the 10th-ranked team ERA among all MLB pitching staffs (3.92).

-- Blue Jays pitchers combine to surrender 65 total home runs at a clip of 1.4 per game (to rank 25th in baseball).
+- Blue Jays pitchers combine to allow 66 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- In his last appearance on Thursday, the right-hander went 6 2/3 innings against the New York Yankees, allowing three earned runs while surrendering six hits.
+- In his most recent appearance on Friday against the Baltimore Orioles, the lefty threw 4 2/3 innings, giving up three earned runs while surrendering three hits.

+- The 31-year-old has an ERA of 4.08, with 8.4 strikeouts per nine innings, in nine games this season.
+Opponents are batting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.